CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

     }
 ]
 ```
-Adding variaty: If for a certain `id`'s `variant` multiple `files` are defined, they will be chosen at random when `variant` is played.
+Adding variety: If for a certain `id`'s `variant` multiple `files` are defined, they will be chosen at random when `variant` is played.

 ### Preloading SFX